centminmod/google-insights-api-tools/readme.md

 WPT_APIKEY='YOUR_WPT_API_KEY'
 ```

 Currently, tests are done only from Dulles, VA location for Chrome Cable 5Mbps speed profile and will later be expanded to other profile/locations.
-Due to delays in processing results, there's a 300 second delay until results are displayed.
+Due to delays in processing results, there's a incremental 30 seconds delay until results are displayed.
+If results are still not available, another 30 second delay and recheck is triggered and so on until results are available.

 ```
 cd /root/tools/google-insights-api-tools